Policies

 Access Policy

 Douglas County Libraries (the "Library") offers its resources equitably for our customers' interest, information, education, and enjoyment.
 Our Library values open access and centers policy on constitutional, legal, and professional principles that have informed a century of library service.
+The Board of Trustees has hired the Executive Library Director to oversee all operations of the Library, including hiring knowledgeable staff to report through levels of management to the Executive Library Director and developing operating policies for such staff.

 Our Library's Commitment